unode/firefox_decrypt/README.md

 backup or are using the `pass git` functionality.

+#### Testing

+If you wish to run the testsuite locally chdir into `tests/` and run `./run_all`

+If any test fails on your system please ensure `libnss` is installed.

+If afterwards tests still fail, re-run with `./run_all -v` and file a bug report including this output.
+Please include some information about your system, including linux distribution, and version of libnss/firefox.

+It is much appreciated.

 #### Changelog

+##### 0.5.1
+- Testsuite is now in place

 ##### 0.5
 - Fix encoding/decoding problems in python 2 - #5